TudorNanuTMTA11/automation_testing_unittest_saucedemo/README.md

 <p> In Python file "login.py" there were ruled 4 tests. </p>

-<p> Tehnica de testare folosita este frameworkul unittest, transpusa in teste prin TestCase in cod, mai explicit cazuri de testare.</p>
+<p> The test technique used is unittest framework, implemented in tests through TestCase in code, concretely test cases.</p>

-<p> Primul test este de a verifica logarea cu credentiale valide, este testare pozitiva, </p>
+<p> First test is to check the login with valid credentials, it is positive testing , </p>